 If there is any difference between this handbook and your lease, the lease takes precedence.
 If you have a question that this handbook doesn't answer, please contact us - we are here to help you.
-You can find our contact details on the back of this handbook.
+You can find our contact details at the end of this handbook.